 Outbound: Student headed OUT from California/D5180 to any of our partner countries.
 Resources for outbound students.

 Rebounds/ROTEX: Students who have successfully completed their exchange year, and now assist other students in preparing for their journey.

 Hosting an exchange student can be incredibly rewarding for your family, bringing an international experience directly into your home.
 Host families provide room and board and share their lives with exchange students, involving them in family, community, and cultural activities.
-All host families are screened and trained using State Department Regulations we have to follow and some other youth protection policies.
+All host families are screened and trained using State Department, Rotary International, and District regulations and youth protection policies.
 More details are provided in the Youth Protection section on this website.

 For more information and details please look at the Host Family Handbook and go to the Host Families section on this website.

 Articles on Culture Shock and Cultural Adaptation

 "Culture Shock" by Dr. Dennis White - A basic article on the concept of culture shock and how it may affect Youth Exchange students.
 The article describes stages of culture shock and a typical progression in a year-long program.

 "One World ... or Many?" by Dr. Dennis White - A presentation of the concept of developing intercultural sensitivity by moving from ethnocentrism to ethnorelativism.
 These concepts, applied to the Rotary Youth Exchange experience, are developed from work by Dr. Milton Bennett of Portland State University